AsisAutomation/Automation-Assignment/README.md

 2- Create a Package inside it

-3- Create a java class and copy paste the code from my repo
+3- Create a java class and copy paste the code from src/com/fitpeoAssignment/FitpeoAssignment.java

 4- Add the Selenium jar in ClassPath